 Build a dedicated work space

-If you have the space and the means, set up a dedicated work space in your home.
-It doesn’t have to have a multi-monitor rig and all the other bells and whistles you’re accustomed to at work—though if you’ve invested the time and effort into a sweet setup, that’s a bonus.
+If you have the space and the means, maintain a dedicated work space in your home.
+It doesn’t have to have a multi-monitor rig and all the other bells and whistles you’re accustomed to at work—though if by now you’ve invested the time and effort into a sweet setup, that’s a bonus.
 But if you don’t already have something like that, the next best thing is to simply practice good workspace hygiene (no, not that kind of hygiene—though that’s obviously going to be important too).

 In short, try to keep your work as separate from everything else going on in your house as you can.
 Are you going to completely isolate yourself from everything in your home?
 Probably not, kids and pets are unpredictable (and as I’ll get to shortly, that can be a good thing too).
 But if you do your best, you’re going to be able to get more done, and it’ll be better work.